 Due is your best bet if you’re looking for an all-in-one processing solution at an affordable price.
 The platform only charges 2.8% on any credit card transactions.
 In addition, it lets eCommerce businesses accept various payment methods, including ACH, credit cards, and Stripe and PayPal integrations.

 Aside from processing payments, Due also offers time-tracking, project management, and invoicing features.
 Because of these, many freelancers, small business owners, and even large corporations choose the platform for payment processing and, at the same time, for its other features.

 One thing that 2Checkouts offers its users is its top-notch payment gateway security.
 They’re PCI-compliant, so you can be assured that any of your customer’s payment information will be kept safe and protected.
 You can process debit cards, credit cards, and even PayPal payments from there.

-Currently, the platform is available in 197 countries, operates in 15 languages, and supports more than 87 currencies.
-This makes it a perfect payment processing solution if you’re constantly receiving payments overseas.
+Currently, the platform is available in 197 countries, operates in 15 languages, and supports over 87 currencies.
+This makes it a perfect payment processing solution if you constantly receive payments overseas.

 With 2Checkout, you’ll only have to pay 2.9% + $0.30 per transaction.
 In addition, you won’t have to pay for set-up, recurring, or monthly fees, making it an affordable solution for many eCommerce businesses.

 Ever thought of accepting customer payments using your phone?
 Look no further as Square is here to answer your call.
 Square is an innovative and versatile payment solution that lets businesses accept payments through its mobile card reader.
 This means that you can convert your phone as a point-of-sale (POS) with no additional charges.

 The Square app lets business owners build and customize their own register.
 It also offers receipt issuing, sales report generation, inventory tracking, and timesheet management.
-Moreover, eCommerce stores also assure that all information provided in the platform will be kept private through its fraud protection feature.
+Moreover, eCommerce stores also assure that all information provided on the platform will be kept private through its fraud protection feature.